-The dismissal decision is appealable by any party on the basis of appeals outlined below.
+Any party can appeal the dismissal decision on the basis of appeals outlined below.

 4. Counterclaims

 The University is obligated to ensure that the grievance process is not abused for retaliatory purposes.
 LR permits the filing of counterclaims in response to a Formal Complaint but uses the initial assessment described above to assess whether the allegations in the counterclaim are made in good faith.
 Counterclaims made with retaliatory intent are a violation of this Policy and will not be permitted.